 - Served as lead counsel to M&P Patent, a Lichtenstein pharmaceutical corporation, in a contractual dispute with a large, multi-national corporation, concerning rights under an intellectual property agreement.
 Successfully resolved the dispute in multiple forums, including in international arbitration in Switzerland, the United States District Court for the Eastern District of Virginia, and the U.S. Court of Federal Claims.

-- From December 2013 to September 2014, served as special counsel to Ray Yancey in his capacity as the Chapter 7 Trustee for the estate of MS Grand, Inc. and in his capacity as the Chapter 11 Trustee for the estates of Min Sik Kang and Man Sun Kang.
+- Served as special counsel to Ray Yancey in his capacity as the Chapter 7 Trustee for the estate of MS Grand, Inc. and in his capacity as the Chapter 11 Trustee for the estates of Min Sik Kang and Man Sun Kang.
 As special counsel to the Trustee litigated against the former Examiner, his attorneys, and his financial analyst regarding the disallowance and claw-back of significant administrative fees sought by the Receiver from the two estates.
 Successfully negotiated a settlement that resulted in an almost 7 figure dollar amount in savings to the estates.

 - Served as lead counsel in representing a reorganized debtor against its insurance company for bad faith claims resulting in the bankruptcy filing.
 Achieved a multi-million dollar settlement, well in excess of policy limits, on the first day of trial.